solo-io/gloo/docs/content/installation/advanced_configuration/node_port.md

   --target-port 8080
 ```

 Note, if we manually expose it like this, we will only get a single port exposed.
-By default Gloo will use two ports, one for HTTP and one for HTTPS traffic.
+By default Gloo Edge will use two ports, one for HTTP and one for HTTPS traffic.
 If you need to expose two ports, then you can do this directly in a `yaml` file.